VPAC/superlinux/supercomputingwithlinux.md

 ## 4.1 Logins and Login Files

 To this point all Linux logins have been through a username and password combination.
 Two common extensions to a standard login are *passwordless* SSH and an SSH *configuration*.
 For the former, as the name indicates, it allows logins without a password by providing a pair of authentication keys.
 Firstly on the local machine, a public/private key is generated.
 The passphrase should be secure.
 The private key is kept on the local machine and not shared with anyone, ever.
 The public key however is appended to the the supercomputer's authorized keys list for that account.

 ```
 lev@localhost:~> ssh-keygen -t rsa
 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/lev/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in /home/a/.ssh/id_rsa.
 Your public key has been saved in /home/a/.ssh/id_rsa.pub.
 lev@local:~> ssh lev@trifid.vpac.org mkdir -p .ssh
 lev@trifid.vpac.org's password:
 lev@localhost:~> cat .ssh/id_rsa.pub | ssh lev@trifid.vpac.org 'cat >> .ssh/authorized_keys'
 lev@trifid.vpac.org's password:
 ```

 An SSH configuration file is even simpler.
 This is rather lika an alias to a name which can, among other things, provide a shortcut to a username and hostname combination.
 This is particularly useful if one has several user names and complex hostnames.
 An SSH configuration is stored in the home directory of the host machine.
 The following is a sample snippet:

 ```
 cat ~/.ssh/config
 Host edward
 	Hostanme edward.hpc.unimelb.edu.au
 	User lev
 Host nci
 	Hostname raijin.nci.org.au
 	User ll7341
 Host ninjadan
     	Hostname 128.250.116.168
     	User lev
 ...
 Host spartan
 	Hostname spartan.hpc.unimelb.edu.au
 	User lev
 Host trifid
 	Hostname trifid.vpac.org
 	User lev
 ```

-One of the first commands introduced was how to generate directory listing when a user logged in on the command line i.e., ls.
-We also learned how to get a more complete directory listing by applying options to a basic command, for example one which is ls -lart (list with long format, including file permissions (l), all files (a), sorted in reverse order (r), by modification time (t).
+One of the first commands introduced was how to generate directory listing when a user logged in on the command line i.e., `ls`.
+We also learned how to get a more complete directory listing by applying options to a basic command, for example one which is `ls -lart` (list with long format, including file permissions (l), all files (a), sorted in reverse order (r), by modification time (t).
 Start up a terminal window, login to the supercomputer and run a long directory listing: `ls -lart`.
 In some cases files are many years old and there may be confusion over which *year* is being described in the modification time.
 In these situations use `ls -alr --full-time`

-Two of the hidden files are .bash_profile and .bashrc .
+Two of the hidden files are `.bash_profile` and `.bashrc`.
 These are startup files for the Bash shell (Bourne-again shell).
 The shell is a program that acts as command interpreter between the user and the operating system.
 Users can interact directly with the shell, or with an application which interacts with the shell as the image portrays (image from opensuse.org).
 A user submits their commands to the shell, which then either executes them directly or passes them on to other programs.
 These programs in turn request lower-level services from the kernel.
 Unlike some operating systems, Linux has a number of different shells available to users some of which we'll briefly explore in this course; the default most of these days is bash.

 The `.bash_profile` file is executed when you login.
 This is a good place to include configurations for the user.
 The `.bashrc` is used for nonlogin shells and typically used for configurations to the bash environment itself.
 For example if a second-bash process is initiated after a user has already logged in.
 The "rc" is a historic term for "run control".